mmaaz60/SkipVideoFramesUsingOpenCV/README.md

 In this repository, I will show you two pipelines to skip frames while processing a video in an application.
 I will provide a comparison of two practices in terms of speed.
 Let's get started.

+## Requirements
+The code has been tested with Python 3.7.4 and OpenCV 4.1.1.

 ## Skip Frames using VideoCapture.read() method

 The script **"skip_frames_using_read.py"** implements video frames skip using VideoCapture.read() method of OpenCV.
 The code reads each frame of video and process it only if processing frame.